Romeh/akka-persistance-ignite/README.md

 Journal plugin
 --------------
 - All operations required by the Akka Persistence journal plugin API are fully supported.
-- It use apache ignite partitioned cache with default number of back ups to 1 , that cna be changed into reference.conf file.
+- It use apache ignite partitioned cache with default number of backups to 1 , that cna be changed into reference.conf file.

 Snapshot store plugin (Akka version :2.5.7+ , Ignite Version :2.3.0+)
 ---------------------